ejwatkins-astro/spacepylot/README.md

 Currently, this package find both **translational offsets** and **rotational offsets**, but has an option to only search for translational offsets only.
 You can also provide a guess solution (or use one of the methods here to provide a good guess solution) if you want.

 With the default settings, a 250x250 images takes ~5s.
-T

 ### Additional packages needed: